dhargitai/lattixiq/docs/api/verify-otp.md

 {
   "error": {
     "code": "INVALID_OTP",
-    "message": "The OTP token is invalid or has expired", "details": {
+    "message": "The OTP code is invalid or has expired", "details": {
       "expired": true
     }